Magedi-Keanu/Markdown-Previewer/README.md

 ## Project Objectives

-uild an app that is functionally similar to this: https://markdown-previewer.freecodecamp.rocks/.
+build an app that is functionally similar to this: https://markdown-previewer.freecodecamp.rocks/.

 Fulfill the below user stories and get all of the tests to pass.
 Use whichever libraries or APIs you need.
 Give it your own personal style.